 An amalgamated skyline of Asian futures imagined by white filmmakers.
 Sourced from sci-fi movies and television shows that depict a vice-ridden, dangerous world overtly marked with elements of East, Southeast, and South Asian architecture.

-An installation that collages white men outfitted in Hawaiian shirts while vacationing in future foreign lands.
+An installation that collages white men outfitted in Hawaiian shirts while vacationing in future foreign lands, and a frame for the looping video Tropicollage.

-The 21-foot long mural Tang Rainbow is an array of non-Asian actors outfitted in Chinese-influenced costumes across 50 years of science fiction cinema and television.
+The mural Tang Rainbow, which wraps around 3 sides of a wall, displays an arc of non-Asian actors outfitted in Chinese-influenced costumes across 50 years of science fiction cinema.

-A 3-channel video work shows us how koi are used to embellish the scenery in Hollywood sci-fi.
-GIF-ified, they are glitches of techno-Orientalist fantasies
+GIF-ified glitches of Techno-Orientalist fantasies, this 3-channel video work shows how koi are used to embellish the scenery in Hollywood sci-fi.

 An installation that “compiles stills from films that marshal empathy for AI agents who are coded as white and humanized through their association with whiteness […] Suparak’s media archaeology interrogates imaginaries of AI”

-Short looping video that collages footage from 30 years of futuristic sci-fi movies and television shows that employ a fetishized tropics trope.
+Looping video that collages footage from 30 years of futuristic sci-fi movies and television shows that employ a fetishized tropics trope.

-Series of projects, performances, and texts on how white filmmakers envision futures inflected by Asian culture, but devoid of actual Asian people.
+Series of projects, performances, and texts on how white filmmakers envision futures inflected by Asian culture, but devoid of significant Asian people.
 A visual analysis of 60 years of mainstream science-fiction cinema.

 A Subjective, Contextual History of Washington, D.C.
 Pro Basketball